kaoutaar/velib_v1/README.md

 to deploy the whole architecture, i've used docker images, one for each service, and docker-compose to make all the containers run in the same network and contact each others

 ## On your machine
-to try this pipeline in your machine all you have to do is to clone this repository build the following images using their dockerfiles.
-But before that, cd to the project folder using the command-line, and if you're on windows try starting docker desktop first.
+To try this pipeline in your machine all you have to do is to
+1) clone this repository
+2) cd to the project folder using you terminal
+3) if you're on windows try starting docker desktop,
+4) in terminal, build the following images using their dockerfiles.

 # pyspark
 docker build -t pyspark src/spark